proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/converting-an-account-to-multisig.md

 ## What’s next?

-Modify the account, converting it into a 2-of-2 multisig following [modifying a multisig account](./modifying-a-multisig-account.md) guide.
+Modify the account that will convert it into a 2-of-2 multisig by following the next guide: [modifying a multisig account](./modifying-a-multisig-account.md).